 13. As you breathe in through your nose, visualize your lungs inflating completely, starting from the bottom (the part closest to your diaphragm) and moving upward.

-14. Let your ribs expand and shoulders gently rise as your lungs inflate.
+14. Let your ribs expand and your shoulders gently rise as your lungs inflate.

 15. Notice the feeling in the muscles of your rib and shoulders cage as you fill your lungs slowly and completely.